Spenser (character): Spenser's firearms

-In the 1970s and 1980s, Spenser usually carried a Smith & Wesson Model 36, .38 Special caliber, "Chief's Special" revolver.
+In the 1970s and 1980s, Spenser usually carried a Smith & Wesson Model 36 in .38 Special caliber, "Chief's Special" revolver.
 He would sometimes carry a .357 Magnum revolver that he usually kept in the top drawer of his office desk, for "just in case" situations.
 Spenser also had a small .32 caliber revolver that he carried as a "backup" weapon in the 1970s and early 1980s.
 In the novel The Widening Gyre, Spenser carried a .25 caliber semiautomatic as a backup, and had it in his hand when confronted by two assassins - killing both.
 In 1992, Spenser started regularly carrying a Browning Hi-Power 9mm semi-automatic pistol.
 In 2010, Spenser replaces the Browning with a Smith & Wesson .40 caliber semi-automatic pistol.
 In 2012, he starts carrying the Chief's Special again while working, but also carries the .357 Magnum or the .40 caliber Smith & Wesson, in addition to the .38 Special, when anticipating a possible gunfight.
 On rare occasions, Spenser would use a rifle or shotgun when the situation required them.
 Spenser of the TV show carried a Beretta 92 9mm semi-automatic pistol.
 He also used a revolver, mostly in the first season.